AitanG/numpy-string-indexed/docs/basic.rst

 		:param \*args: index labels to select for each dimension, or single dict mapping each dimension label to its corresponding index labels
 		:param \*\*kwargs: index labels for each dimension (only if specified dimensions are argument- and keyword-friendly)

 		If no labels are specified for a dimension, the entire dimension is selected.
 If a single label not wrapped in a list is specified for a dimension, that dimension is dropped in the result.
+If all labels specified are single labels, the result is equivalent to calling ``get()``.

 		A take operation can also be performed by calling a ``friendly_matrix.ndarray`` instance directly.
 It's recommended to use this shorthand for style.